19 December 2018

 The PSB's definition of "e-money" is:

 any electronically stored monetary value that: (a) is denominated in any currency, or pegged by its issuer to any currency; (b) has been paid for in advance to enable the making of payment transactions through the use of a payment account; (c) is accepted by a person other than its issuer; and (d) represents a claim on its issuer, but does not include any deposit accepted in Singapore, from any person in Singapore.

-On the basis of this definition, most stablecoins will fall within the scope of "e-money", and stablecoin issuers will need to be licensed under the PSB.
+On the basis of this definition, stablecoins pegged to currencies will fall within the scope of "e-money", and such stablecoin issuers will need to be licensed under the PSB.